 From my article, A Succulent Centerpiece in Five Easy Steps:

-See my bestselling book, Designing with Succulents, which is primarily about in-ground landscapes, and watch my video, Design Ideas from an Award-Winning Succulent Garden (5:20).
+See my bestselling book, Designing with Succulents, which is primarily about in-ground landscapes, and watch my videos, Design Ideas from an Award-Winning Succulent Garden (5:20) and Where it All Started: Patrick Anderson’s Succulent Garden (6:07)

 Q: Are succulents compatible with roses?